What addictions do you treat?

 Do you take insurance?

 Infinite Behavioral Health is a privately owned facility.
-Please see insurances accepted page.
+Please see the insurances accepted page.

 When can a client return to work?